 A significant proportion of this greenhouse gas is methane which is at least twenty-five times as potent as carbon dioxide.

-In addition to the raising of the livestock, we must take indirect sources of emissions into consideration including:
+In addition to the raising of the livestock, we must consider indirect sources of emissions, including:

 - The processing of the flesh of billions of animals into meat and many other products